Ijede: Politics

 Ijede Lcda had been administered by both the elected chairmen, executive secretaries, and sole administrator since its inception 20 years ago.

 Ijede Local Council Development Area is one of the 37 LCDAs created from the original 20 local governments in Lagos State by the administration of Senator Bola Ahmed Tinubu (Jagaban Burgu) in 2003.
 Ijede Lcda was carved out from the old Ikorodu Local Government.
 The LCDA consists of the following communities: Ijede, Egbin, Oke Eletu, Ginti, Igbodu, Abule Eko, Igbopa, Ilupeju, Igbe Kapo, Igbe Ogunro, Igbe Oloja, Ayetoro, Ipakan, Iponmi, Ewu Owa, etc.

 Ijede Lcda has four political wards: Ward A, B, C, and D. Ward A consists of Egbin, Ipakan, and Ebute Olowo.
 Ward B consists of Aledo, Oju Ayepe, Ayegbami, Etita, Oju Ogun, Itundesan, and Oko Mabude.
 Ward C consists of Oke Oyinbo, Madan, Pacific, Welcome, Oko Ope, and Igbe.
 Ward D consists of Abule Eko, Igbopa, Oke Eletu, Gbodu, Igbodo Jabe, and Ilupeju.

 Demographics

-The people of Ijede are predominant Ijebus but with other tribes like Igbo, Hausa and others residing in the community.
+The people of Ijede are predominant Ijebus and other Yorubas.